Debt and reforms top investor concerns as Spain goes to the polls

 Polls point to the country's first coalition government since becoming a democracy 40 years ago, which could slow and dilute the policy-making process even if market-friendly conservative prime minister Mariano Rajoy is returned for a second term.

-The vote comes just weeks after a Socialist government won power in neighboring Portugal, toppling a short-lived center-right government with the support of the far left and turning what first appeared as an Oct.
+The vote comes just weeks after a Socialist government won power in neighbouring Portugal, toppling a short-lived centre-right government with the support of the far left and turning what first appeared as an Oct.
 4 election defeat into victory.

 Spanish markets are relatively calm ahead of the vote.